osg-htc/virtual-school-pilot-2020/docs/materials/data/part2-ex2-stashcache-shared.md

 ```

 Replacing all instances of `<USERNAME>` with your username on `login04.osgconnect.net`.
-You should now see the `pdbaa_files.tar.gz` file in your local scratch directory.
+You should now see the `pdbaa_files.tar.gz` file in your home directory.
-Notice that we had to include the **`/user`** and your username in the file path for `stashcp`, which make sure you're
+Notice that we had to include the **`/osgconnect/public`** and your username in the file path for `stashcp`, which make sure you're
 copying from **your** `public` space.

 Modify the Submit File and Wrapper